RyinSilverfish/Juncture/hello-juncture/README.md

 The illustrations in the 1895 Hongwen shuju edition is likely based on the 1891 Guangbaisongzhai edition, and, like the 1891 edition, feature both character portraits and chapter illustrations.

-Below are a comparison of Nezha's character portraits in the 1695 and 1895 edition, as well as a short iconographic analysis.
+Below are Nezha's depictions in the Shu Zaiyang edition, followed by a comparison of Nezha's character portraits in the 1695 and 1895 edition.

 ## Earlier Context: Nezha in the Shu Zaiyang Edition illustrations